celestiaorg/CIPs/cips/cip-24.md

 ## Reference Implementation

-In order for gas prices variables to become verisoned from v3 and onwards we updated `PayForBlobs` function which  consumes gas based on the blob sizes in the MsgPayForBlobs in x/blob/keeper.go
+Starting from v3, we updated the `PayForBlobs()` function in `x/blob/keeper.go` to use versioned `GasPerBlobByte` parameter when calculating gas based on the size of the blobs while maintaining compatibility with previous versions.

 ```
 // GasPerBlobByte is a versioned param from version 3 onwards.